Are you interested in taking our Third Party Neutral program but do not have the financial means to register?

 - if you have explored other funding sources

-Along with your Scholarship application, please also provide two letters of reference that support how you meet the above criteria.
+Along with your application letter, please also provide two letters of reference that support how you meet the above criteria.
 These letters should not be from friends, co-workers or family, but rather from individuals such as employers, teachers, clergy, administrators or other officials.
-Please also provide contact information for your references.
+Please include contact information for your references.

-Successful applicants will normally be granted a scholarship that covers 75% of the listed course fee.
-Payment of the remaining 25% plus tax is an individual responsibility and must be paid before course commencement.
-This amount is fully refundable up to 14 days before the course starts in the event the student is unable to attend.
+Successful applicants will be granted a discount between 30% and 75% of the listed course fee.
+Payment of the remaining amount plus tax is an individual responsibility and must be paid before course commencement.
+This amount is fully refundable up to 11 days before the course starts in the event the student is unable to attend.

 Please be advised that scholarships are for tuition only, and other expenses and arrangements such as for travel, accommodation and meals are not included and are an individual responsibility.